eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 | `VALIDATING` | Appraisal results pass. | `SUCCESS` |
 | Any | Any validation check fails or timeout. | `FAIL` |

+# Post-Attestation Patterns {#post-attestation-patterns}

+Once the ceremony has concluded, operators can make policy decisions about how to handle the Attestation Result (AR).
+This may include transmitting the `AR` directly to the successful Attester so that it may present the `AR` to Relying Parties (RPs) who trust the Verifier's signature.
+The full scope and mechanism of presenting and accepting `AR`s to `RP`s is outside the scope of this document.

+## Stateful Re-Attestation for Long-Running Instances {#stateful-re-attestation-for-long-running-instances}

+The ECA protocol is primarily designed for the initial identity bootstrap of ephemeral compute instances.
+However, long-running workloads may require a mechanism for renewing their operational credentials.
+A credential renewal can be modeled as a "re-attestation" ceremony.

+In this model, the original, stable `eca_attester_id` identity would serve as a Renewal Factor (`RF`), analogous to the `BF`.
+The new Instance Factor (`IF`) would be a manifest of "known good" measurements of the instance's current state (e.g., hashes of critical binaries or configuration files).
+This turns the renewal into a periodic health and integrity check, ensuring the instance remains in a known-good state throughout its lifecycle.
+A future profile of ECA may define a renewal protocol based on stateful re-attestation.

+## Chaining and Hierarchical Trust {#chaining-and-hierarchical-trust}

+The ECA protocol is inherently composable, enabling the creation of multi-layer trust architectures that can propagate trust from hardware up through layers of software.
+This is achieved by using the signed Attestation Result (AR) from one ceremony as a cryptographic input—specifically, the Instance Factor (IF)—for a subsequent ceremony.

+A straightforward deployment pattern for this is represented by the following "bare-metal-to-VM" attestation chain:

+1. **Initial Attestation (Hardware Layer):** A physical host (`Attester i`) performs an ECA ceremony using an **Instance Factor** derived from a hardware root of trust (e.g., a TPM quote, per `IFP Pattern A`).
+It attests to a low-level Verifier (`Verifier i`) that is trusted to appraise hardware integrity.
+The successful result is a signed Attestation Result, `AR_i`.

+2. **Second-Level Attestation (VM Layer):** A virtual machine (`Attester ii`) is instantiated on the host.
+Its provisioned **Instance Factor** is the signed `AR_i` from the hardware layer. `Attester ii` performs its own ECA ceremony with a higher-level cloud orchestrator (`Verifier ii`).
+To validate, `Verifier ii` first cryptographically verifies `AR_i` (confirming it trusts `Verifier i`), and if valid, proceeds with the rest of the ECA ceremony.

+The final result, `AR_ii`, is a portable credential that cryptographically proves a healthy VM is running on a specific, healthy, and previously attested physical host.
+The same pattern can be used to bridge trust domains, for example by consuming an `SVID` from an existing `SPIFFE/SPIRE` infrastructure as the Instance Factor for an attester in a separate cloud environment.
+A future profile of ECA may define a specific profile for chaining and hierarchical trust.

+## Risks and Mitigations for Composable Deployments {#risks-and-mitigations-for-composable-deployments}

+While ECA is designed to be composable (e.g., chaining attestations), realizing this benefit in large teams is expected to require significant operational discipline.
+Operators should be aware of the following risks:

+**The "Glue Code" Trap:** The security of the overall system depends on the integrity of each link in the chain.
+Custom scripts or shims used to connect different attestation layers can inadvertently reintroduce the very vulnerabilities (e.g., parsing flaws, state management bugs) that SAE [@I-D.ritz-sae] is designed to eliminate.
+It is STRONGLY RECOMMENDED to use standardized, well-vetted integrations (e.g., official plugins for tools like Vault or SPIRE) over bespoke "glue code."

+**Organizational Friction:** In multi-team environments, clear ownership of the end-to-end attestation process is critical.
+Without a shared governance model, configuration drift between what DevOps provisions, what Security expects, and what the application implements can lead to systemic failures.

 # Security Considerations {#security-considerations}

-**Trust Boundaries**: Without hardware roots of trust, the security scope is limited to passive network observers rather than compromised infrastructure providers.
+**Trust Boundaries:** Without hardware roots of trust, the security scope is limited to passive network observers rather than compromised infrastructure providers.
 Hardware-rooted Instance Factor Pattern A addresses this limitation.
-For detailed pattern specifications, see [I-D.eca-impl] Section 2.
-This hardware-based protection is critical for mitigating State Reveal attacks; a formal analysis confirmed that a compromise of the Attester's software environment can expose the ephemeral decryption keys used in Phase 2, thereby compromising the ceremony's core secrets (see Appendix A.2.3).
+For detailed pattern specifications, see [](#instance-factor-patterns-ifp).
+This hardware-based protection is critical for mitigating State Reveal attacks; a formal analysis confirmed that a compromise of the Attester's software environment can expose the ephemeral decryption keys used in Phase 2, thereby compromising the ceremony's core secrets (see [](#attester-state-reveal)).

 **Exposure tolerance:** The protocol is designed to tolerate incidental exposure of the unique per-use Boot Factor token (BF) (e.g., in control-plane logs), however this tolerance does not replace the need for sound operational hygiene.
 Operators SHOULD avoid unnecessary public dissemination of `BF` to minimize attracting targeted attacks.
 Security is layered; cryptographic strength complements, but does not replace, good operational practices.

 **Secrets Handling:** Derived keys are sensitive cryptographic material.
 Implementations MUST handle them securely in memory (e.g., using locked memory pages) and explicitly zeroize them after use.

+## Exposure Tolerance {#exposure-tolerance}

-**Exposure Tolerance:** A core design principle of this protocol is that the Boot Factor (BF) is considered **public information** and its security does not depend on the BF's confidentiality.
+A core design principle of this protocol is that the Boot Factor (BF) is considered **public information** and its security does not depend on the BF's confidentiality.
 This exposure tolerance is a deliberate architectural choice that enables powerful, flexible provisioning patterns, such as using a public key from an ACME certificate as a verifiable Boot Factor.

 This design places the entire security burden for the initial authentication on the confidentiality of the **Instance Factor (IF)**.
 The protocol's security is anchored on the Attester proving its knowledge of the secret `IF` in conjunction with the public `BF`.

 The operational risk is therefore focused on preventing the concurrent exposure of both `BF` and `IF`.
 This risk is tightly time-bounded by two key factors:

 1. **The Accept-Once Policy:** The window of vulnerability is extremely short.
 Once a Verifier consumes an `eca_uuid` and successfully completes the ceremony, the "accept-once" rule renders any stolen factors for that specific ceremony useless for future impersonation attacks.

 2. **Transport Security (SAE):** When using a transport like SAE, an attacker cannot mount a meaningful impersonation attack without gaining write access to the secure artifact repository, which represents a significant and independent security boundary.

 Therefore, operational hygiene should focus on protecting the end-to-end provisioning process to ensure the secrecy of the `IF` until the ceremony is complete, rather than on attempting to hide the public `BF`.

 ## Security Properties (Formal Model) {#security-properties-formal-model}

 The protocol's security properties have been analyzed using an exploratory ProVerif model.
 The model positively identifies key security goals such as authentication, freshness, key binding, and confidentiality against a network attacker, assuming a public Boot Factor (BF).
-For a detailed summary of the formal model, its queries, and the proven properties within the models, see Appendix A.
+For a detailed summary of the formal model, its queries, and the proven properties within the models, see [](#appendix-a-formal-modelling-informative).

 ## Impersonation Risk {#impersonation-risk}

-The security properties described in Section 6.1 depend on the secrecy of the joint factors.
+The security properties described in [](#security-properties-formal-model) depend on the secrecy of the joint factors.
 These properties will be compromised if both the Boot Factor (BF) and Instance Factor (IF) are exposed concurrently before a successful ceremony completes.
 Therefore, `BF` and `IF` MUST NOT be transmitted together over an unsecured channel prior to the conclusion of the ceremony.
 Such exposure would allow an adversary to intercept the Validator Factor (VF) and perfectly impersonate the intended Attester.

 To reduce this risk, operators SHOULD minimize the time window between when an Attester becomes operational with its `BF` and when a Verifier is available to appraise the Attester's evidence.